 Exterior like a tank, interior like home.
 While introducing “hygge” and a stimulating internal space, the habitat has to face the following Arctic and lunar challenges:

 Arctic Climate: Temperatures of -30°C and wind speeds of 90 km/h, requires a sturdy habitat with heavy insulation.

 Transportable: Shipping stuff to the Moon or Greenland is expensive.
 We will develop a unique expanding design to save space during transport and maximise space after deployment.

-Solar energy: The project simulates a mission to the peak of eternal light on the Moon, which has a similar day-night cycle to the arctic day.
-We will take full advantage of this by integrating solar panels in the skin of the habitat and supply it with all its energy needs.
+Solar energy: The project simulates a mission to the peak of eternal light on the Moon, which has a similar day-night cycle to the Arctic day.
+We will take full advantage of this by integrating solar panels in the skin of the habitat and supply it with as much energy as possible.

 Polar Bears: On the Moon, there is a risk of being hit by a meteor.
 In Greenland, you might get hit by a polar bear.
 The habitat must withstand a curious 650 kg polar bear.

 Zero Waste Ecosystem: The habitat must leave no trace and recycle as much waste as possible.